Classic Guards (boxing style): Conventional Guard

-The disadvantages are the hands are generally held at eye level, or higher, which limits the boxer's visibility compared to the Traditional Guard.
+The disadvantages of the conventional guard are that the hands are generally held at eye level, or higher, which limits the boxer's visibility compared to the traditional guard.
 Keeping the hands at eye level also raises the elbows which exposes the boxer to punches to the body such as the liver shot.
-With the lead arm closer to the body it does not create the distance that the Traditional Guard does allowing opponents to close the distance more easily.
+With the lead arm closer to the body it does not create the distance that the traditional guard does allowing opponents to close the distance more easily.